 4. People still want to talk to him about The Wire.

 In 2002, Jordan landed a plum part in The Wire, playing a 16-year-old drug dealer named Wallace who struggles with the violence and other harsh realities that come with his occupation.
 Though—*spoiler alert*—Jordan didn’t make it to season two, his character made a powerful impact.
-“Wallace was the heart of the show,” Jordan said in All the Pieces Matter, Jonathan Abrams’s oral history of the series, which was released earlier this year.
+“Wallace was the heart of the show,” Jordan said in All the Pieces Matter, Jonathan Abrams’s oral history of the series, which was released in 2018.

 “To see that end so viciously with his two boys, his two best friends … That death scene is something people always come up to me and talk about and say how they were crying and how much it affected them,” Jordan continued.
 “Years later.
 It’s just a testament to the writing and the crazy performance.
 It was awesome.”

-5. He asked his mom to stay away on his final day of filming The Wire.
+5. Michael B. Jordan asked his mom to stay away on his final day of filming The Wire.

 As Jordan was still a teen while filming The Wire, his mom was often there on set with him on shooting days.
 In speaking with Abrams, he recalled how he asked his mom not to come to his final day of filming—as he knew that it was going to be an emotionally taxing day.
 He told Abrams:

-6. He was considered for two Marvel roles before he was cast in Fantastic Four.
+6. Michael B. Jordan was considered for two Marvel roles before he was cast in Fantastic Four.

 Although 2015’s Fantastic Four was a complete flop, Jordan thankfully got another chance to act in a Marvel film, scoring the role of Eric Killmonger in Black Panther.
 But before all of that, the actor was considered for the role of Harry Osborn in The Amazing Spider-Man 2 (2014), which ultimately went to his Chronicle co-star Dane DeHaan, and for Sam Wilson in Captain America: The Winter Soldier (2014), a role that went to Anthony Mackie.
 It was clearly fate for Jordan to be in a superhero film ... or two.